jpswade/serverless-contact-form/README.md

 ...because I didn't want to run an entire server just to send some emails from a simple static website.

+## Preface

+This a "proof of concept" and probably not considered "ready for prime time" yet.

+I want to see if it was possible, the good news is, it is, the bad news is, you'll likely want to handle bots and spam.

+Perhaps consider this a place to start.

 ## Getting started

 ### Installing